kjosib/booze-tools/docs/Context Free Error Recovery.md

 In the alternative, it's possible to recover the lookahead set from a point on the stack, but this is a bit of a pain.
 (A method is described later on.)

+## The Caveat in the Smarter Mechanism

+One issue remains: Default Reductions.

+Consider the (erroneous) calculator expression `5 + 6 ) 7`.
+And for the sake
+of argument, suppose the catch-all rule `START -> $error$` is part of the grammar.

+All is well for the first three tokens but there's no rule for that closing parenthesis.
+On the other hand, there is a reduce-instruction for look-ahead _&lt;END&gt;_, and this becomes the default action for the state.
+As such, the parser recognizes the start symbol before even noticing the problem.
+This is undesirable.

+There is an obvious solution: don't use default-reductions.
+Or at least don't use them in the classical way.
+Find a way to keep the "immediate error detection" property of the original LR(1) tables.
+Ideally, do this without sacrificing much table compression or speed.

+One possible avenue is that the error matrix can be compressed separately, perhaps using row-column equivalence classes.

 ## Making the Smarter Mechanism Fast